oneforawe/ai-vision-for-endoscopy/ai_vision_for_endoscopy/README.md

 In this folder are the source-code files for the project.

+## Model Control
 The main files:

 |  file                       | purpose |
 | --------------------------- | ------- |